supermetrics-public/n8n_connector/README.md

 If you run n8n yourself (local, desktop, server, or Docker) you can install the Supermetrics node in the UI:

-Open n8n → Settings → Community Nodes → Install.
+1. Open n8n → Settings → Community Nodes → Install.

-Enter the npm package name: "n8n-nodes-supermetrics"

-(Optionally pin a version, e.g. @1.2.3.)
+2. Enter the npm package name: "n8n-nodes-supermetrics" (Optionally pin a version, e.g. @1.2.3.)

-Confirm the risks prompt and click Install.
+3. Confirm the risks prompt and click Install.

-Restart n8n if prompted.
+4. Restart n8n if prompted.
-n8n Docs

 Note that installing from npm via the GUI is only available to self-hosted instance owners/admins.